 What if we created a conversation about coffee, instead of merely serving it?

-What if we turned the job of being a Barista into the profession of bein
+What if we turned the job of being a Barista into the profession of being a Barista?

 This was too much profundity for me this early in the morning, but after tasting my brother's Intelligentsia Cappuccino when it came up, I knew this much: Billy Wilson makes some damn good coffee.